openstack/kuryr-kubernetes/doc/source/installation/devstack/odl_support.rst

       $ git clone https://opendev.org/openstack-dev/devstack.git
       $ git clone https://opendev.org/openstack/kuryr-kubernetes.git

-4. Configure DevStack to use ODL.
+#.
+Configure DevStack to use ODL.

    kuryr-kubernetes comes with a sample DevStack configuration file for ODL you can start with.
 For example, you may want to set some values for the various PASSWORD variables in that file, or change the LBaaS service provider to use.
 Feel free to edit it if you'd like, but it should work as-is.

    .. code-block:: console

       $ cd devstack
       $ cp ../kuryr-kubernetes/devstack/local.conf.odl.sample local.conf

-Optionally, the ports pool funcionality can be enabled by following:
+   Optionally, the ports pool functionality can be enabled by following:
    `How to enable ports pool with devstack`_.

-5. Run DevStack.
+#.
+Run DevStack.

    This is going to take a while.
 It installs a bunch of packages, clones a bunch of git repos, and installs everything from these git repos.

    .. code-block:: console

       $ ./stack.sh

    Once DevStack completes successfully, you should see output that looks something like this:

    .. code-block:: console